Bookrage001/osc/resources/docs/user-guide/remote-editing.md

 # Remote editing

-The interface can be remotely edited by sending the appropriate osc messages (`-o` / `--osc-port` must be set).
+The interface can be remotely edited by sending the appropriate osc messages (from an external source with `-o` / `--osc-port` set, or via `custom-module` scripting).

 ```
 /EXEC COMMAND ARGS